 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose, pp. 207, from "American Slavery as It Is," by Theodore Weld.
-It is part of a table in a section "III.
-Brandings, Maimings, Gun-shot Wounds, etc." This table might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short item on page 269 from the account, "Testimony of Philemon Bliss, Esq," pp. 264, from "American Slavery as It Is," by Theodore Weld.
+"Another instrument of torture is sometimes used, how extensively I know not.
+The negro, or in the case which came to my knowledge, the negress was compelled to stand barefoot upon a block filled with sharp pegs and nails for two or three hours."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.